flexivrobotics/flexiv_rdk/README.md

 ## References

-Please refer to **[Flexiv RDK Manual](https://flexivrobotics.github.io/)** on how to properly set up the system and use Flexiv RDK library.
+**[Flexiv RDK Manual](https://flexivrobotics.github.io/)** is the main reference and contains important information on how to properly set up the system and use Flexiv RDK library.

-For details about the APIs, please refer to the [Doxygen generated API documentation](https://flexivrobotics.github.io/flexiv_rdk/).
+[API documentation](https://flexivrobotics.github.io/flexiv_rdk/) contains details about available APIs, generated from Doxygen.

-## Build and run the examples
+## Run example programs

-**NOTE:** the following is only a quick reference, assuming you've already gone through Flexiv RDK Manual.
+**NOTE:** the instruction below is only a quick reference, assuming you've already gone through the Flexiv RDK Manual.

+### C++ interface

 1. Configure and build example programs: